pupizoid/ormlite/README.md

 This is very similar to QueryStruct except that it loads multiple rows in a slice.

 ### Upsert
 This function is used to save or update existing model, if model has `primary` field and it's value is zero - this model will be inserted to the model's table.
-Otherwise model's row will be updated according it's current values.
+Otherwise model's row will be updated according it's current values (except `has-one` relation).
 This function also supports updating related models except creating or editing `many-to-many` related models.
 ```go
 err := Upsert(db, &s)
 ```